 FAQs about C&P Exams and DBQs for your VA Disability

-Requesting disability compensation from the Department of Veterans Affairs (VA) is easy.
-If you spend some time writing down a list of disabilities you may be entitled to, the online submission can take less than 30 minutes.
+C&P Exams DBQs VA Disability – Requesting disability compensation from the Department of Veterans Affairs (VA) is easy.
+If you spend some time writing down a list of disabilities you may be entitled to; the online submission can take less than 30 minutes.
 Understanding the process requires a bit more effort.

-Not every SM completely understands what a VSO does, can describe the merits of a BDD claim compared to a FDC, or can articulate why the VA uses C&P exams and DBQs.
-That set of concerns does not even address how the team of VSCMs, VSRs, and RVSRs at the VSC will process your claim and ultimately determine your disability rating
+Not every SM completely understands what a VSO does, can describe the merits of a BDD claim compared to an FDC, or can articulate why the VA uses C&P exams and DBQs.
+That set of concerns does not address how the VSCMs, VSRs, and RVSRs at the VSC will process your claim and ultimately determine your disability rating.

 As the last paragraph probably demonstrates, understanding some basic terms, definitions, and concepts goes a long way.
 Here are a few important ones: